 Expat parents will be glad to know that the standard of education in Aberdeen is generally high.
-With two universities that date back centuries and are still among the best in Scotland, learning is part of the city’s fabric.
+With two universities that date back centuries and still rank among the best in Scotland, learning is part of the city’s fabric.

 Public schools in Aberdeen

 Expats can choose from a variety of primary and secondary schools in the city, many of which have good reputations.